 Find out the time that policy goes into effect so you can plan to be back in your room, keeping the noise level low.

 You will be responsible for your overnight guests.
-Make sure the hotel has safety measures in place, such as good lighting, security cameras, back doors that lock after a certain time and employees on duty overnight.
+Make sure the hotel has safety measures in place, such as good lighting, security cameras, backdoors that lock after a certain time and employees on duty overnight.

 It will likely be discussed as part of the room occupancy question, but don’t forget to make sure that if the hotel offers free breakfast, all of your party guests will be eligible.
-You might also want to see if you can invite any kids who came for the pool but didn’t sleepover can come back in the morning to join their friends for breakfast.
+You might also want to see if you can invite any kids who came for the pool but didn’t sleep over can come back in the morning to join their friends for breakfast.

 Check if there is a time that is more advantageous to host your hotel party, as some discounts or extra amenities may apply during less busy nights.

-Maybe a conference room is free on the night of your stay, and the hotel would be willing to show a movie in as a complimentary add-on, or for a small fee.
-Maybe they can offer a room service deal that is better than the local pizza delivery or throw in a birthday cake prepared by the kitchen staff.
+Maybe a conference room is free on the night of your stay, and the hotel would be willing to show a movie in as a complementary add-on, or for a small fee.
+Maybe they can offer a room service deal that is better than the local pizza delivery or throws in a birthday cake prepared by the kitchen staff.
 Perhaps even you could ask them for extra soaps, shampoos, and lotions to use as party favors.
 You never know what you might be able to negotiate until you ask.

 Once you have chosen the location, negotiated all of the details and made your reservation, you can move on to planning the fun stuff!

 Invitations are always important for not just asking guests to attend, but for providing any necessary information.
 For the hotel slumber party, parents are likely to have more questions than for an in-home party.
 So, while you might want to make your invites fun, colorful, snazzy or exciting, remember to incorporate a way to answer as many of those questions as possible and open the lines of communication.